trongthanh/vuejs-firebase-shopping-cart/README.md

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.

+___
+This work is licensed under a [Creative Commons Attribution 4.0 International License.](http://creativecommons.org/licenses/by/4.0/)